Bachelor of Software Engineering

 ␡ There was an error and you were not signed up to the Newsletter

 Start your learning with the essential theories, principles and knowledge needed for game programming and development.
 This includes an overview of C++ programming and practical mathematical skills.
 You will also gain experience constructing, testing and debugging simple computer games.

 The final year focuses on creating a major game production in conjunction with Bachelor of Creative Technologies (Game Art) students.
-You'll also identify the strengths and weaknesses encounter during the production process.
 Students also begin developing for PlayStation platforms Vita and PS4.

 To qualify for General Admission, you'll need a minimum qualification of NCEA University Entrance or equivalent, such as:

 - An appropriate qualification from an overseas secondary school or tertiary institution, deemed by Media Design School to be sufficient for admission into a bachelors programme.